African Peanut Soup

 You can easily render this vegan by using vegetable broth and omitting the chicken.

 Some source recipes call for rice in peanut soup.
 How common is rice in East African cuisine?
 Maybe it’s the influence of the Asian subcontinent.
-Again, we use yams purely to differentiate it from the Mulligatawny.
+We use yams to differentiate it from our Mulligatawny.